schmy/schmy/README.md

-schmy here
+i schmy

 not a programmer

-apprentice master of ceremonies at Already Buttered Bread Co.
+sometime apprentice master of ceremonies at Already Buttered Bread Co.

 <!---
 don't read the comments